pawelzny/pawelzny.github.io/_posts/2018-02-20-git-branch-name-in-terminal-prompt.md

 $ vim ~/.bashrc
 ```

-At the end of the file copy and paste these lines:
+At the end of the file copy and paste below snippet.
+Colors are customizable.
+I choose one which compose good with default
+Ubuntu terminal theme.

 ```sh
 parse_git_branch() {